Legacy of the Qing dynasty: Overview

 The Qing dynasty (1644–1912) was the largest political entity ever to center itself on China as known today.
 Succeeding the Ming dynasty, the Qing dynasty more than doubled the geographical extent of the Ming dynasty, which it displaced in 1644, and also tripled the Ming population, reaching a size of about half a billion people in its last years.
 The vast majority of its large territory, together with its immense and expanding population as well as the associated problems, would be bequeathed to its successor states, the Republic of China and the People's Republic of China.
-For the Qing was many things, but the closing chapter of the 2000-year history of Imperial China was one of them.
+For the Qing was many things, and the closing chapter of the 2000-year history of Imperial China was one of them.

 During the Ming dynasty, the name "China" (中國; 中華) was generally understood to refer to the political realm of the Han Chinese, and this understanding persisted among the Han Chinese into the early Qing dynasty, and the understanding was also shared by Aisin Gioro rulers before the Ming-Qing transition.
 The Qing dynasty, however, "came to refer to their more expansive empire not only as the Great Qing but also, nearly interchangeably, as China" within a few decades of this development.
 Instead of the earlier (Ming) idea of an ethnic Han Chinese state, this new Qing China was a "self-consciously multi-ethnic state".
 Han Chinese scholars had some time to adapt this, but by the 19th century, the notion of China as a multinational state with new, significantly extended borders had become the standard terminology for Han Chinese writers.
 William T. Rowe noted that "these were the origins of the China we know today".

 The immediate roots of the modern political term Zhonghua minzu (Chinese nation) also lie in the Qing dynasty founded by the Manchus.
 While the dynasty assembled the territorial base for modern China, the 1727 Treaty of Kyakhta established the northern border of Mongolia (what was then part of the Qing-Russian border).
 Although the dynasty reached its peak during the High Qing era, it later ceded regions like Outer Manchuria (to Russia) and Taiwan (to Japan) following the Opium Wars and the First Sino-Japanese War.
 With the outbreak of the 1911 Revolution and the fall of the Qing dynasty, the Republic of China promoted the Five Races Under One Union principle, but the Mongols in Outer Mongolia declared their independence and established the Bogd Khanate of Mongolia in December 1911.
 Actual independence from the Republic of China was also achieved in 1921, and Mongolia (as a satellite state of the Soviet Union) joined the United Nations in 1961.
 Otherwise, China kept its territory intact as the Qing dynasty was transformed into a modern Chinese nation state.